St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys Near St. Louis

 Dog Bite Lawyers in St. Louis, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when St. Louis, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's essential to get experienced legal counsel ASAP after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in St. Louis, MO and throughout Missouri and Illinois hold negligent pet owners accountable to get the compensation they deserve.
-If you were attacked by a dog, don't hesitate to call us at 866-382-4167 or contact our St. Louis, MO dog bite lawyers online.
+It's important to find experienced legal counsel as soon as possible after a dog bite.
+As personal injury lawyers, Halvorsen Klote has helped clients in St. Louis, MO and on both sides of the river fight insurance companies to get the compensation they are owed.
+If you have a claim, don't hesitate to call us at 866-382-4167 or contact our St. Louis, MO dog bite lawyers online.
 Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are over four and a half million dog bites annually nationwide.
-Dog bites can carry expensive medical bills, as medical care can quickly add up to tens of thousands of dollars.
-Each day, nearly 1,000 people visit an emergency room for serious dog bites, and the average dog bite-related hospital stay is $18,200.
+According to the American Veterinary Medical Association, there are more than 4.5 million serious dog bites annually across the country.
+These injuries are associated with high medical expenses, as medical assistance can quickly add up to tens of thousands of dollars.
+Each day, nearly 1,000 people seek emergency medical treatment for significant dog bites, and the average dog bite-related hospital stay is $18,200.

 Do I Have a Dog Bite Case in St. Louis, MO?

-If a dog attacked you for no reason, you may be thinking about whether or not you have a valid claim.
-The answer depends on your unique situation:
+If you have been bitten by a dog, you may be wondering whether or not you have a valid claim.
+The answer depends on the circumstances surrounding the bite:

-• Seriousness of your injuries — If you want to have a valid case, your injuries your injuries have to have resulted in monetary damages.
-This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries such as post-traumatic stress disorder.
-For less significant injuries that didn't require medical treatment, such as a bruise, you may not have a claim .
+• The extent of your damages — If you want to have a viable case, your injuries your injuries have to have resulted in monetary loss.
+You can typically receive compensation for injuries such as puncture wounds, lacerations or broken bones, as well as emotional injuries like emotional distress.
+It's harder to get compensation for small injuries like bruises or scrapes .

-• Circumstances surrounding the attack — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
-But, if you were there illegally or threatened the dog or their owner, you may not have a case.
+• The specifics of the attack — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
+However, if you were trespassing or threatened the dog or their owner, you may not have a case.

-• Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers any damages the dog causes.
-Most times, this will be under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help locate the coverage that covers your damages.
+• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
+If not, you may need some "creative lawyering" to help locate the policy that covers your damages.

-• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
-Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by someone else's dog if:
+• Dog bite laws — The validity of your claim is, to some extent, based on local and state law.
+Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:

-If you are unsure whether or not you have a viable case for legal action, you should request a consultation with a qualified St. Louis, MO dog bite lawyer.
-They can evaluate the specifics of your case and advise you on what the best path forward is.
+If you are unsure whether or not you have enough to make a claim, you need to speak to a qualified St. Louis, MO dog bite lawyer.
+They can evaluate the specifics of your case and advise you on your best options for compensation.

-What Do I Do if I'm Attacked by a Dog in St. Louis, MO?
+What to Do After a Dog Bite in St. Louis, MO?

-• Acquire evidence — As soon as you can afterwards, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Get the contact info of the dog's owners and any people who saw what happened, without getting into a confrontation with the owner.
+• Acquire evidence — Before leaving, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Ask for the contact info of the dog's owners and any witnesses you can, without getting into a confrontation with the owner.

-• Get medical treatment — Even if you don't end up going to the emergency room, you need to get your injuries treated by a doctor or other medical professional.
+• Seek medical attention — Even if you don't think your injuries are significant, you need to get your injuries treated by a healthcare professional.
 Dog bites can be prone to infection, and shots or medications may be necessary to get you fully healthy.
-Additionally, you'll need documentation of your injuries in order to receive compensation.
+Additionally, you'll need proof that you were injured in order to receive a financial recovery.

-• Report the incident — Depending on where the incident occurred, you may need to report the dog bite to the local animal control agency or police department.
-This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the incident to show the insurance company.
+• Report the bite — Depending on where you were bitten, you may need to file a report with the local animal control agency or police department.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the attack to back up your claims.

-• Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
-Never agree to a settlement before you speak to an attorney, as the first offer is likely to be less than the true value of your claim.
+• Don't believe insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Never agree to a settlement without consulting with a lawyer, as the first offer is likely to be less than the true value of your claim.

-• Schedule a consultation with a personal injury lawyer — An attorney with experience in dog bite cases can help you determine the best way to move forward.
-They can look into the details of your case and help you to determine the true value of your dog bite injury in St. Louis, MO.
+• Reach out to a personal injury lawyer — A lawyer who specializes in injury claims can help you to understand your legal rights and options.
+They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in St. Louis, MO.

 How a Dog Bite Lawyer in St. Louis, MO Can Help